nasa/openmct/docs/src/design/planning/APIRefactor.md

     be installed before initial setup?
   * Does the API offer sufficient power to implement the extensions we anticipate?
+  * Any open API-related issues which should block a 1.0.0 release?

 Any problems identified during release candidacy will require subsequent design changes and planning.

+## Step 9.
+Release

+Once API changes have been verified and validated, proceed with release, including:

+* Tagging as version 1.0.0 (at an appropriate time in the sprint/release cycle.)
+* Close any open issues which have been resolved (or made obsolete) by API changes.